scmgustafson/scmgustafson/README.md

 ## I am:
 - a DevOps engineer focused on cloud infrastructure and automation
-- a Certified Kubernetes Administrator
+- a Certified Kubernetes Administrator and an AWS Certified Solutions Architect Associate

 ## I'm currently working on:
-- the AWS CSAA certification
+- Some fun side projects (serverless and gen-ai based)
 - learning game development with Unity

 ## How to reach me: